Calebh101/dexcom/README.md

 And your result will be: `8597cbce-1c66-4655-bf7d-a7e070638b80`.

 Great, now you should have an account ID!
-This is just step one of the process.
-Sigh...
+This doesn't change like the session ID, so you can store this for later.

 ## Session ID